dcharatan/neural-style/README.md

 # CSCI 1290 Final Project: Neural Style

+For our final project, we implemented style transfer based on [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://cs.stanford.edu/people/jcjohns/eccv16/) by Justin Johnson, Alexandre Alahi and Fei-Fei Li and the [fast-neural-style-pytorch](https://github.com/rrmina/fast-neural-style-pytorch) repository.

 ## Running the Code

 All of the scripts can be found in `source/script_modules`.
 To run a script, `cd` into the project root directory and run it as a Python module.
 For example: